MiroNikolov01/DiscordChatBot/README.md

-# Bat Pesho Bot - A C# Discord Bot
+# Bat Pesho The Robot - A C# Discord Bot

-**Bat Pesho Bot** is a powerful and feature-rich Discord bot designed to enhance the experience of server members.
+**Bat Pesho The Robot** is a powerful and feature-rich Discord bot designed to enhance the experience of server members.
 Built with the [DSharpPlus](https://github.com/DSharpPlus/DSharpPlus) library in C#, Bat Pesho can provide server information, perform calculations, recommend books, enforce server rules, and entertain with jokes and games!

 ## Features